k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 A MicroDB provides several advantages:

-- Encapsulation of ALL data of a single business entity (like a customer) in one place so that consumers can ask any question about data that usually resides in many different data sources.
+- Encapsulation of ALL data of a single business entity (like a customer) in one place, in a way that consumers can ask any question about data that usually resides in many different data sources.
 - Holding the data of only one business entity, they are very small and can be stored in RAM and provide unparalleled query performance.
 - Individual encryption at MicroDB or field levels.
 - Using SQLite, they offer standard SQL operations.